 The Carry Out mode of delivery and Electronic mode of delivery fields, and the Show only carrier mode options for ship orders option, have been relocated to this FastTab.

 Before you configure additional pickup delivery modes, you must define the modes of delivery.
 On the Modes of delivery page in Commerce headquarters, add the modes of delivery that should be considered pickup delivery modes.
 Make sure that all configuration is completed.
-For example, make sure that the mode of delivery is linked to appropriate channels and items.
-When you've finished, run the Process delivery modes job to create the relationships among the mode of delivery, channels, and items.
-When the job has finished running, open the Distribution schedule page in Commerce headquarters, and run the 1120 distribution job to ensure that the relevant Commerce channel databases are updated with your new delivery mode configuration.
+For example, if you are offering curbside pickup as a delivery option for your online shoppers for certain stores, you need to create a new delivery mode for this purpose.
+You can create this delivery mode using "curbside pickup" as the description.
+You'll then want to ensure that the "curbside pickup" mode of delivery is mapped to all of the Commerce channels that can offer it, including online stores that may offer this option and the individual store channels that will offer this method of fulfillment.
+Modes of delivery must also be linked to the products.
+In this example, if there are certain products that can't be fulfilled using "curbside pickup", you need to ensure that those items are excluded.
+When you've finished adding any new modes of delivery, run the Process delivery modes job to create the relationships between the mode of delivery, channels, and items.
+When the job is completed, open the Distribution schedule page in Commerce headquarters, and run the 1120 distribution job to ensure that the relevant Commerce channel databases are updated with your new delivery mode configuration.

 After you define the additional pickup delivery modes, add them to the Pickup mode of delivery grid on the Commerce parameters page.
 Then run the appropriate distribution jobs to update the relevant Commerce channel databases with the configuration change.